KeaneLiyayi/KeaneLiyayi/README.md

 ### 🎯 Vision & Goals

-🌟 My aim is to **[insert your vision—e.g., “become a full-stack web developer capable of delivering world-class solutions for businesses and communities.”]**
+🌟 My aim is to become a full-stack web developer capable of delivering world-class solutions for businesses and communities.

 🔧 That’s why I’m focusing on projects like:
 - E-commerce platforms